Meeghell/FinTech-Machine-Learning-Algorithmic-Trading-Bot/README.md

 ## Adjusting the Training Dataset Size

-We experimented with different sizes of the training dataset by slicing the data into different periods.
+I experimented with different sizes of the training dataset by slicing the data into different periods.
 Here are the results:

 - **Training Window 1**: 3 months